HTL Anichstraße

 From 1930, the NSDAP also became increasingly present in the public sphere.
 It was able to gain supporters, particularly among students and young, disillusioned workers.
 By 1932, the party already had 2,500 members in Innsbruck.
 There were repeated violent clashes between the opposing political groups.
 The so-called Höttinger Saalschlacht Hötting was not yet part of Innsbruck at that time.
 The community was mainly inhabited by labourers.
 In this red National Socialists planned a rally in the Tyrolean bastion at the Gasthof Golden Beara meeting place for the Social Democrats.
 This provocation ended in a fight that resulted in over 30 people being injured and one death from a stab wound on the National Socialist side.
 The riots spread throughout the city, with the injured even clashing in the hospital.
 Only with the help of the gendarmerie and the army was it possible to separate the opponents.

-After years of civil war-like conditions, the Christian Socialists under Chancellor Engelbert Dollfuss (1892 - 1934) prevailed in 1933 and eliminated parliament.
-There was no fighting in Innsbruck.
-On 15 March, the party house of the Tyrolean Social Democratic Workers' Party in the Hotel Sonne The Republican Protection League leader Gustav Kuprian was arrested for high treason and the individual groups disarmed.
+After years of civil war-like conditions, the Christian Socialists under Chancellor Engelbert Dollfuß (1892 - 1934) prevailed in 1933 and eliminated parliament.
+There was no significant fighting in Innsbruck.
+On 15 March, the party house of the Social Democratic Labour Party Tyrol im Hotel Sonne The Republican Protection League leader Gustav Kuprian was arrested for high treason and the individual groups disarmed.
 Dollfuß's goal was to establish the so-called Austrian corporative statea one-party state without opposition, curtailing elementary rights such as freedom of the press and freedom of assembly.
 In Tyrol in 1933, the Tiroler Wochenzeitung was newly founded to function as a party organ.
 The entire state apparatus was to be organised along the lines of Mussolini's fascism in Italy under the Vaterländischen Front united: Anti-socialist, authoritarian, conservative in its view of society, anti-democratic, anti-Semitic and militarised.
+The Innsbruck municipal council was reduced from 40 to 28 members.
+Instead of free elections, they were appointed by the provincial governor, which meant that only conservative councillors were represented.

 Dollfuß was extremely popular in Tyrol, as pictures of the packed square in front of the Hofburg during one of his speeches in 1933 show.
 His policies were the closest thing to the Habsburg monarchy.
 His political course was supported by the Catholic Church.
 This gave him access to infrastructure, press organs and front organisations.
 Against the hated socialists, the Patriotic Front with their paramilitary units.
+They did not shy away from repression and acts of violence against life and limb and the facilities of political opponents.
+Socialists, social democrats, trade unionists and communists were repeatedly arrested.
+In 1934, members of the Heimwehr destroyed the monument to the Social Democrat Martin Rapoldi in Kranebitten.
 The press was politically controlled and censored.
 The articles glorified the idyllic rural life.
 Families with many children were supported financially.
 The segregation of the sexes in schools and the reorganisation of the curriculum for girls, combined with pre-military training for boys, was in the interests of a large part of the population.
-The traditionally orientated cultural policy, with which Austria positioned itself as the better Germany under the anti-clerical National Socialist leadership, also appealed to the conservative part of society.
-As early as 1931, some Tyrolean mayors had joined forces to have the entry ban for the Habsburgs lifted, so the unspoken long-term goal of the reinstallation of the monarchy by the Christian Socials enjoyed broad support.
+The traditionally orientated cultural policy, with which Austria presented itself as the better Germany under the anti-clerical National Socialist leadership appealed to the conservative part of society.
+As early as 1931, some Tyrolean mayors had joined forces to have the entry ban for the Habsburgs lifted, so the unspoken long-term goal of reinstalling the monarchy by the Christian Socials enjoyed broad support.

 On 25 July 1934, the banned National Socialists attempted a coup in Vienna, in which Dollfuß was killed.
 There was also an attempted coup in Innsbruck.
 A policeman was shot dead in Herrengasse when a group of National Socialists attempted to take control of the city.
 Hitler, who had not ordered the attacks, distanced himself, and the Austrian groups of the banned party were restricted as a result.
 In Innsbruck, the "Verfügung des Regierungskommissärs der Landeshauptstadt Tirols“ der Platz vor dem Tiroler Landestheater als Dollfußplatz led.
 Dollfuß had met with the Tyrolean Heimwehr leader Richard Steidle at a rally here two weeks before his death.
+Steidle himself had been the victim of political violence on several occasions.
+In 1932, he was attacked on the tram after the Höttinger Saalschlacht, and the following year he was the victim of an assassination attempt in front of his house in Leopoldstraße.
+After the NSDAP seized power, he was sent to Buchenhausen concentration camp, where he died in 1940.

 Dollfuß' successor as Chancellor Kurt Schuschnigg (1897 - 1977) was a Tyrolean by birth and a member of the Innsbruck student fraternity Austria.
 He ran a law firm in Innsbruck for a long time.
 In 1930, he founded a paramilitary unit called Ostmärkische Sturmscharenwhich formed the counterweight of the Christian Socials to the radical Heimwehr groups.
 After the February Uprising in 1934, as Minister of Justice in the Dollfuß cabinet, he was jointly responsible for the execution of several Social Democrats.